infoLab204/tw_autoencoder/README.md

-# tw_autoencoder: A tied-weight autoencoder for the linear dimensionality reduction of sample data with Python and R
+# A tied-weight autoencoder for the linear dimensionality reduction of sample data

 Sunhee Kim, Chang-Yong Lee